cloudfoundry/community/toc/rfc/rfc-draft-arm64-support.md

 1. **Not breaking x86_64 support** — existing deployments continue unchanged
 2. **Not requiring CF operators to migrate** — ARM64 is optional, operators opt in
 3. **Not supporting 32-bit ARM** — only 64-bit ARM (aarch64)
-4. **Not supporting mixed-architecture Diego cells initially** — cells within a deployment are homogeneous per availability zone
+4. **Not requiring homogeneous deployments** — mixed-architecture deployments (ARM64 Diego cells alongside x86_64 control plane) are in scope following the existing Windows cell model with architecture-aware placement
 5. **Not creating provider-specific forks** — all work contributed upstream

 ## Phases